 \section{Conclusion}

-We introduced \model{}, a multi-agent reinforcement learning framework for learning physics-aware, tracking-based controllers that reproduce—and adapt to—human–human interactive motions, including assistive behaviors.
-In contrast to prior approaches that treat interaction partners independently or rely on fixed replayed trajectories, \model{} jointly learns policies for both agents, enabling reactive and physically consistent coordination. \model{} improves exploration and stability in RL through three key innovations: (1) weight initialization from single-human tracking controllers, which stabilizes early learning; (2) dynamic reference retargeting, allowing the policy to adjust to the recipient’s current pose; and (3) contact-promoting rewards, encouraging physically meaningful interactions.
-Experiments on the Inter-X and HHI-Assist benchmarks show that \model{} is the first method capable of successfully tracking assistive interaction sequences.
+We introduced \model{}, a multi-agent reinforcement learning framework for learning physics-aware, tracking controllers that reproduce and adapt to human–human interactions, including assistive behaviors.
+Unlike prior approaches that treat interaction partners independently or rely on fixed replayed trajectories, \model{} jointly learns policies for both agents, enabling reactive and physically consistent coordination. \model{} improves exploration and stability in RL through three key innovations: (1) weight initialization from single-human tracking controllers, which stabilizes early learning; (2) dynamic reference retargeting, allowing the policy to adjust to the recipient’s current pose; and (3) contact-promoting rewards, encouraging physically meaningful interactions.
+Experiments on the Inter-X and HHI-Assist show that \model{} is the first method capable of successfully tracking assistive interaction sequences.
 More broadly, our results demonstrate a generalizable framework for extending single-agent imitation learning to physically grounded multi-agent domains, with promising implications for assistive robotics, collaborative manipulation, and embodied simulation of social interactions.

-\paragraph{Acknowledgments.} This work was partially supported by JSPS KAKENHI Grant Number 24K22296 and 25H01159, and by JST BOOST, Japan Grant Number JPMJBS2409.